dkoslicki/MetaPalette/README.md

 # MetaPalette #

+**Please be aware: as far as metagenomic taxonomic profilers are concerned, you are probably better off using [Metalign](https://github.com/nlapier2/Metalign), [Sourmash](https://sourmash.readthedocs.io/en/latest/), or [mOTUs2](https://motu-tool.org/).
+MetaPalette has not been updated since 2016.**

+See the [CAMI](https://www.microbiome-cosi.org/) consortium and [associated paper](https://www.nature.com/articles/nmeth.4458) for benchmarking results of these and other tools.

 ## What is MetaPalette? ##
 MetaPalette is a k-mer based bacterial community reconstruction technique that utilizes sparsity promoting ideas from the field of compressed sensing to reconstruct the composition of a bacterial community.
 This method allows for strain-level abundance estimation, and can quantify the evolutionary distance between organisms in the sample and in the training database (thereby allowing for successful classification even with incomplete training data).